Publisher Harcourt, Brace and Company, New York 1954

 Seller ID 2188021

-Harcourt, Brace and Company, New York.
-1954.
-First Thus.
+Early printing of the first illustrated edition ($2.95 jacket price, no edition or printing statement on copyright).
+Jacket lightly rubbed, slightly musty.
+1954 Hard Cover.
 155 pp. 8vo.
 Illustrations by Joy Batchelor & John Halas.
 Endorsement by Christopher Morley printed on front jacket panel, and by TIME on rear panel.
 A satirical look at Soviet totalitarianism using animals on a farm as an allegorical device.
 The revision of history by those in power is a theme that returns in Orwell's famous dystopian novel Nineteen Eighty-Four.
 While the setting of Animal Farm does not quite fit the parameters of a dystopian society, Orwell's work here seems to progress directly toward the speculations about future society in Nineteen Eighty-Four, common themes being the will to power, power's corrupting influence, and the obliteration of history.
-KEYWORDS: FICTION LITERATURE BRITISH DYSTOPIAN Condition Notes: Early printing of the first illustrated edition ($2.95 jacket price, no edition or printing statement on copyright).
-Jacket lightly rubbed, slightly musty.